Ford Motor Company (NYSE:F) has been a dividend-paying stock since fiscal 2012 and the company pays cash dividends on a quarterly basis.

 |Fiscal Year||Ford’s Stock Price ($ USD)||Dividend Declared Per Common Share ($ USD)||Forward Dividend Yield (%)|

-If you buy Ford’s stock today at $14 USD per share, and Ford declares a cash dividend with a rate of $0.60 USD per share throughout FY2021, your dividend yield will come to 4.2%.
+In short, if you buy Ford’s stock today at $16 USD per share, and Ford declares a cash dividend with a rate of $0.60 USD per share throughout fiscal 2022, your forward dividend yield will come to 3.75%.

-At a cash dividend amount of $2.4 billion, Ford’s dividend rate will be $0.60 USD per share and the dividend yield will come to about 4.2% based on a stock price of $14.
+In fiscal 2022, at a cash payout of roughly $2.4 billion, Ford’s dividend rate will be $0.60 USD per share and the forward dividend yield will come to about 3.75% based on a stock price of $16.

 References and Credits

-1. All financial figures in this article were obtained and referenced from Ford’s quarterly and annual financial reports which are available on the following websites: Ford’s Financials and Filings.
+1. All financial figures in this article were obtained and referenced from Ford’s quarterly and annual financial reports which are available in the following link: Ford’s Financials and Filings.

 Other Top Statistics